Bedrock is live. Launch offer: $25/month for your first 3 months. Get Started

 That's the whole strategy

-Hold a diversified basket, stack a cushion, automate every decision, and never panic.
+Hold a diversified basket, stack a cushion, automate every decision, and let an automatic safeguard step aside when the trend turns down.